zsparal/api-documentation/source/reference/v1/payments-api/cancel-payment.rst

 Authentication: :ref:`API keys <guides/authentication>`, :ref:`OAuth access tokens <oauth/overview>`

 Some payment methods are cancellable for an amount of time, usually until the next day.
 Or as long as the payment status is open.
-Payments may be cancelled manually from the Dashboard, or automatically by using this endpoint.
+Payments may be canceled manually from the Dashboard, or automatically by using this endpoint.

-The ``canBeCancelled`` property on the :ref:`Payment object <v1/payments-get>` will indicate if the payment can be cancelled.
+The ``canBeCancelled`` property on the :ref:`Payment object <v1/payments-get>` will indicate if the payment can be canceled.

 Parameters
 ----------